 Colorado’s "Community Development Block Grant-Disaster Recovery" (CDBG-DR) Action Plan provides for grant and loan programs that will be available to flood impacted communities in housing, infrastructure and economic development.
-The initial allocation of the $62.8 million was announced during a December 2013 visit to Colorado from HUD Secretary Shaun Donovan.
+A portion of the grant funds have been allocated specifically to agriculture producers.

 The CWCB is offering Emergency Flood loans to ditch and reservoir companies located in effected counties.
 Additional resources includes maps, contact information, and emergency loan fact sheet.

 It is important to feed good quality hay to horses and other livestock but it may be in short supply in the Colorado areas recently affected by flooding.
 Flood-damaged or moldy hay is not considered quality hay and, if possible, should not be fed to livestock.